phuongthuan/phuongthuan/README.md

 <h1>Hey!
 Nice to see you <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/></h1>

 - 👨‍💻 My name is Thuan.
-I'm a Software Engineer with more than 4 years of experience
+I'm a Software Engineer
 - 🔭 Currently working on Web and Mobile Development 📱
 - 😊 Has a strong passion for programming 💻
 - 🌱 Love to learn, building, and self-development, always looking for new things